Bob Bezotte

-Robert J. Bezotte (born October 15, 1950) is a Michigan politician.
+Robert J. Bezotte (born October 15, 1950) is a Michigan politician and former member of the Michigan House of Representatives serving from 2021 to 2025 and was originally elected to the 47th district.
+In the 2022 Michigan House of Representatives election, he was elected in District 50 due to redistricting.

 Early life and education

-Bezotte was born on October 15, 1950 in Detroit.
+Bezotte was born on October 15, 1950, in Detroit.
 Bezotte attended both Eastern Michigan University and the FBI National Academy.